- This event has passed.

-First Assignment: Before the first meeting, participants should have read the first half of Afterlife and her essay in advance of the seminar.
+First Assignment: Before the first meeting, participants should have read the first half of Afterlife in advance of the seminar.
 We will begin with a discussion of the essay to form a foundation for understanding Antonia, Alvarez’s protagonist, who continually questions her relationship to language(s).

 Afterlife by Julia Alvarez